 We value times of calm and stillness for children to gaze, wonder and reflect, balanced with the introduction of new ideas, stimulating experiences and inviting materials to inspire and engage the children’s hearts, minds and bodies.
 We believe that valuable ideas and questions can spring from times of stillness.

-It is important to us that the children are happy and have a love of learning
+It is important to us that all children are happy and have a love of learning.